 Thumb, finger and pacifier sucking habits are common in babies and toddlers, but they cease on their own when the child is between 2 and 4 years old.
 If the habit persists over a long period of time or intensely, the child’s upper front teeth may begin tipping toward his or her lip.
 Teeth alignment, bite or the growth of his or her jaws and bones may be affected.

 Teeth grinding during sleep is known as nocturnal bruxism.
-Usually, those that do grind their teeth when sleeping do not remember having done so.
+Usually, people who grind their teeth when sleeping do not remember doing so.
 In adults, this condition is known to be related to stress and facial pain.
 Children usually outgrow their nocturnal bruxism and suffer no short-term or long-term ill-effects.
 Up to this point, a predictable way to stop nocturnal bruxism has not been identified.